tw1nkytommy/WinGone/README.md

 **THIS WORKS WITH BITLOCKER ENABLED**

-WinGone is a very simple bootkit that deletes the Windows Boot Manager thus preventing Windows from starting and rendering the OS/computer unusable.
+WinGone is a very simple bootkit that deletes the Windows Boot Manager preventing Windows from starting and rendering the OS/computer unusable.

 **make the bootable USB(macOS)**
 - download the WinGone folder from source code